engeechung/INF2009_T2/README.md

 ## At Home ELISS Push-up Machine
-This project showcases an at-home simulation of Singapore's IPPT ELISS Machine, with the goal of allowing NSFs and NSmen to remotely experience the push-up station.
+This project showcases an at-home simulation of Singapore's IPPT ELISS Machine, with the goal of allowing NSFs and NSmen to remotely experience the push-up station, and additionally receive feedback on push-up posture.

-The ELISS machine is frequently feedbacked as inaccurate and may result in no-counts due to the user's push-up posture.
+## Problem Statement
-As such, the *At Home ELISS Push-up Machine* aims to provide feedback regarding the user’s posture, with the goal of improving the user’s push up accuracy for the ELISS machine.
+In many military camps, the ELISS (Electronic IPPT Scoring System) machine is used to measure the quality and count of a person’s push-ups.
+However, users frequently feedback about the inaccuracy of the machine’s assessments, which may be attributable to the subtle variations in push-up form.
+These inaccuracies can often lead to frustration and unreliable performance metrics.
+Given the importance of proper push-up form, there is a need for an at-home solution for NSFs and NSmen to train and get acquainted with how the machine works, providing them with accurate and real-time feedback

 ## Devices/Components
 1. Raspberry Pi 3 Model B+